-Vidin is the district with the worst indicators for income and quality of life.
-Positive trends are noticeable in the labor market, but the rates remain unfavorable.
-Investment and business activity are relatively weak, and the infrastructure is not sufficiently developed.
-In 2022, Vidin retained its place as the district with the lowest average rates of the monitored local taxes.
-The results of the self-assessments of the local administration rank Vidin at the bottom of the scale.
+Vidin is among the districts with the worst indicators for incomes and quality of life.
+The educational structure of the workforce is improving, but unemployment remains extremely high.
+Investment and business activity is relatively weak, and the infrastructure is not sufficiently developed.
+Vidin is among the districts with the lowest average rates of the monitored local taxes.
+The indicators assessing the functioning of the local administration rank Vidin among the worst performers.

-In 2021, Vidin remained the district with the most unfavorable demographic picture in the country.
-Its performance in the field of education is unsatisfactory.
+Vidin remains the district with the most unfavorable demographic picture in the country.
+Students’ performance is relatively poor.
 Healthcare suffers from a shortage of specialist physicians and hospital beds.
-In 2021, the workloads of criminal judges in the district increased, but the speed of delivery of justice also rose sharply.
-The relatively low share of the population living in cities accounts for the relatively limited share of households connected to a public sewerage network.
-The performance of Vidin district in the field of culture improved in 2021.
+The workloads of criminal judges in the district are low, which impacts the speed of delivery of justice.
+The share of household waste remains relatively low.
+The relative number of visits to the local cinemas, museums and libraries is increasing but remains lower than the national average.

 Download reports from preivious years: